 Government support for individuals – a summary

-The Chancellor announced further measures to increase the support package available to individuals on 20 March 2020 as a result of the Coronavirus.
-Here we provide a summary (as of 22 March 2020) of the support available for individuals during this period of disruption.
+The Chancellor has announced various measures to support individuals and the self-employed as a result of the Coronavirus.
+Here we provide a summary (as of 7 May 2020) of the support available for individuals during this period of disruption.

 - Coronavirus Job Retention Scheme – Furloughed workers – your employer now has access to the Coronavirus Job Retention Scheme to help cover up to 80% of wages for all employment costs, up to a cap of £2,500 per month.
 This scheme aims to protect jobs and avoid businesses having to make redundancies.
 Your employer may discuss becoming classified as a furloughed worker with you which would allow them to use this scheme and keep you on the payroll rather than being laid off.